GoogleCloudPlatform/community/tutorials/ml-pipeline-with-workflows/index.md

 ## Automate the whole process with Cloud Workflows

+You use Cloud Workflows to automate the steps you have done in the previous section.

 ## Deploy the Cloud Workflows template

-Create a service account to invoke services on Cloud Run.
+Run the following commands to create a service account and assing the role to invoke services on Cloud Run.

 ```bash
 SERVICE_ACCOUNT_NAME="cloud-run-invoker"